tanmay-bhat/tanmay-bhat.github.io/content/posts/modify-span-attribute-opentelemetry.md

     ... # rest of the code
 ```

-And lets say we have already instrumented the `boto3` library using OpenTelemetry's `BotocoreInstrumentor`:
+And let's say we have already instrumented the `boto3` library using OpenTelemetry's `BotocoreInstrumentor`:

 ```python
 from opentelemetry.instrumentation.botocore import BotocoreInstrumentor